Information for Students and Research Assistants

 Since most of us are not Einsteins or rocket scientists, I think of research as a learnable skill.
 It involves asking interesting questions, learning qualitative and quantitative research methods to gather, analyze, and interpret data, drawing useful conclusions from your findings, and communicating — in spoken and written word — your work back to those who may find it interesting or need to hear about it.

 Research is more than skill though.
-It also involves curiosity and fun, ethical conduct and judgment, frustrations and breakthroughs, stamina and hard work, collaboration and interpersonal skills, and plain old common sense.
-Moreover, being a scientist involves learning one or more types of disciplinary jargon and “rituals” — to become a respected member of one’s field, and — quite frankly — then unlearning them again, so that you can be understood by the rest of humanity.
+It also involves curiosity and fun, ethical conduct and judgment, frustrations and breakthroughs, stamina and hard work, collaboration and interpersonal skills, clarity of purpose and value commitments, and plain old common sense.
+Moreover, being a scientist or professional in any field really involves learning one or more types of jargon and professional “rituals” — to become a respected member of one’s field, and — quite frankly — then unlearning them again, so that you can be understood by the rest of humanity.

-I love teaching, mentoring, and advising others who are just beginning to make their way into the world of science.
+I love teaching, mentoring, and advising others who are just beginning to make their way into high-quality, impactful and meaningful work.

-Being both a researcher and a critical observer of what being a scientist entails, I love teaching, mentoring, and advising others who are just beginning to make their way into the world of science.
+Being both a researcher and a critical observer of what being a scientist entails, I love teaching, mentoring, and advising others who are just beginning to make their way into high-quality, impactful and meaningful work.

-Working with me would mean learning specific research skills, diving into the background on any one of the topics we’d be working on, and getting the bigger picture of the role of science and scientists in society.
+Working with me would mean learning specific research or useful professional skills, diving into the background on any one of the topics we’d be working on, and getting the bigger picture of the role of science and scientists in decision-making and in society and vice versa.

 I have worked in academia, non-governmental organizations, and in the private sector.
 So, working with me also means learning from someone with an unusual career path.
 You can find out what research is like in a consulting firm, and ask me anything about my other experiences.